UPDATED, Oct. 5, 9: 40 a.m.: A New York-based T-shirt company with a vision for sustainability is setting up shop in Hawthorne.

 For Days, which bills itself as an environmentally conscious fashion firm, signed a five-year lease to occupy 17,000 square feet at a new office conversion project, The Real Deal has learned.

-Vella Group, a real estate firm with properties in New York and Los Angeles, is developing the 50,000-square-foot property.
+Vella Group, a real estate firm with properties in New York and Los Angeles, is developing the 50,000-square-foot property, designed by M-Rad.
 It’s straddled between two breweries, at 12824 Cerise Avenue.

 Brad McCoy of Lee & Associates brokered the deal.